Songluchuan/Tri2plane/README.md

 <h2 align="center">Code</h2>

 1. Requirements
+   Python 3.8+ and PyTorch 1.13.0+cu116.

+The code has been tested only with PyTorch 1.13.0, there are no guarantees that it is compatible with other versions.
-2. Installation
+3. Installation
-3. Data Preprocessing
+4. Data Preprocessing
-4. Training
+5. Training
-5. Reenactment
+6. Reenactment

 <h2 align="center">Video</h2>
 <div align="center">